pecknigel/learning-resources/for-educators.md

 If that’s lost or ignored, you’ll never be all that you can be.
 You’ll never be the software engineer that you could be.

 It’s not about how you code, it’s about the way that you approach it.
+How you code is a product of *that*.
 And it needs to be your own.

 ### Build from the Ground Up